ThiagoFontes/Nabbi/README.md

   Clonning the repositorie may result on a broken/testing configuration please always go for the release page to download the most recent release.

-I plan on making a video tutorial latter this week, the link will be posted here